 Using emojis in your social media marketing strategy is simply a masterstroke that goes unnoticed most of the time.
 You need to understand that it may be all fun and games when you add that emoji but it may increase your engagement rate.
 CMO Adobe states that 92% Of the world’s online population uses emojis.
-That state alone is impressive and if you’re not already researching how you can add this in your social media strategy you are losing out.
+That stat alone is impressive and if you’re not already researching how you can add this in your social media strategy you are losing out.

 Take a look at why you should consider using emojis👍